STIXProject/stixproject.github.io/idioms/features/versioning/index.md

 </stix:TTP>
 {% endhighlight %}

-Further updates should include the previous relationships, such that the third update will have two Related TTPs to previous versions, etc. This ensures that even consumers who don't see all content updates understand the history of the element.
+Further updates should include the previous relationships, such that the third major update will have two Related TTPs to previous versions, etc. This ensures that even consumers who don't see all content updates understand the history of the element.

 Though there has been some discussion about what a versioning vocabulary would look like, nothing has been formalized within the STIX community.
 Any input on this topic is appreciated, please send it to the <a href="mailto:stix-discussion-list@lists.mitre.org">STIX discussion list</a> and the community can talk it over.
+Note that you will have to [register](http://stix.mitre.org/community/registration.html) for the mailing list before posting, if you haven't already.

 ## When to use each?

 The question of when to use each type of update is still under some level of evaluation, particularly as implementations are still being developed and the operational impact of the various approaches are not yet clear.
 As implementations are developed, it is hoped that the STIX community can share their experiences and work towards developing best practices for versioning using this approach as well as, if necessary, suggestions to change the approach towards something that better meets the use cases.

 Current suggested practices suggest using an incremental update whenever you're making very minor changes to a construct that don't change its inherent meaning.
 Adding an alias to a threat actor, for example, would be an incremental update.
-Additionlly, incremental updates can be used within an organization while it is developing a more final version of the construct in order to avoid churn on IDs.
+Additionally, incremental updates can be used within an organization while it is developing a more final version of the construct in order to avoid churn on IDs.

-Major updates, on the other hand, are suggested for anything that changes the basic meaning of a construct.
-Changing a TTP from "phishing" to "spear phishing", for example, would be a major update because even though phishing and spear phishing are similar the essential meaning of the construct changed.
+Major updates, on the other hand, are suggested for anything that changes the inherent meaning of a construct.
+Changing a TTP from "phishing" to "spear phishing", for example, would be a major update because even though phishing and spear phishing are similar the inherent meaning of the construct changed.

 ## Revocation